NHSLeadership/nightingale-companion/readme.txt

  - Set Browser Cache - this is a setting to tell users' browser to cache locally the content.
 The value is number of seconds that this local cache should be stored, defaulting to 43200 (12 hours)
  - Cleanup WordPress meta tags - removes lots of WP native tags included in the header region.
- - Compress HTML output - very basic minification of output HTML.
-This does not combine or minify included files.
-Will reduce size of output HTML by around 3-5%
  - Use Excerpts as Meta Description - WordPress automatically takes the first 55 words of a post or page to create an excerpt (or you can manually add your own per page/post).
 This modification uses this excerpt to populate the meta description tag.
 If you have an alternative method of generating this meta tag, you should disable this option.